kiishor/UML-State-Machine-in-C/demo/toaster_oven/readme.md

 Toaster Oven state machine
 ==========================

+## State diagram
 This example demonstrate a hierarchical state machine of a toaster oven as shown below.

 ![Toaster oven: Hierarchical state machine](docs/Toaster_oven.svg)

+## States
-### Door Close state
+### 1. Door Close state
 This is a composite state and contains two substates.
 - **Entry action**: Turn off the oven lamp.

-#### Off state
+#### a.
+Off state
 This state represnt that oven is off.
 Supported events are events are,
 - **Start**     : This event turn on the heater and heating timer.
                   It also triggers the state transision to On state.
 - **Door_Open** : This event turns off the heater and pauses the heating timer.
                   It also triggers the state transision to Door open state.

-#### On state
+#### b.
+On state
 This state represents oven is on (i.e. heater is on and timer is running).
 - **Entry action**: Turn on the heater.
 - **Exit action** : Turn off the heater.
 - **Stop**        : This event turn off the heater and heating timer.
                     It also triggers the state transition to off state.
 - **TimeOut**     : This event turn off the heater and triggers the state transition to off state.
 - **Door_Open**   : This event pauses the triggers the state transition to Door open state.

-### Door Open state
+### 2. Door Open state
 This state supports **Door_Close** event.
+- **Entry action**: Turn on the oven lamp.
 - **Door_Close**  : This event triggers the state transition based on the resume timer.
                    If resume time is greater than zero then it traverse to on state else it to off state.

-### Total supported events are,
+## Total supported events are,
 1. Start
 2. Stop
 3. Door_Open
 4. Door_Close
 5. Timeout

-##How to use framework
+## How to use framework

 toaster_oven.c and toaster_oven.h files contains an implementation of oven state machine.